Brand Ownership for Marketplace Sellers, Built into Seller Center

 Early-Stage Sellers

-Designed for new sellers who are just getting started, no Brand Portal account, no registered brand, and no content optimization tools yet.
+Designed for new sellers who are just getting started, no Brand Portal account, no registered brand, or no content optimization tools yet.

 Established Sellers

-Designed for established sellers who have a Brand Portal account, a registered brand, and actively use content optimization tools.
+Designed for established sellers who have a Brand Portal account, a registered brand, or actively use content optimization tools.

 Service or Data Unavailable